getsentry/sentry-docs/src/collections/_documentation/integrations/azure-devops.md

 Issue sync is available for organziations on the Medium, Large, and Enterprise plans.

-## Resolving in Commit
+## Resolve in Commit

-Once you are sending commit data, you can start resolving issues by including `fixes <SENTRY-SHORT-ID>` in your commit messages.
+Once you send commit data, you can start resolving issues by including `fixes <SENTRY-SHORT-ID>` in your commit messages.
 For example, a commit message might look like:

 ```
 Prevent empty queries on users